-Reproducibles
+Reproducibles:

+- Pencils (1 per child)

+- Writing paper (1 per child)

-• "Persuasive Writing Mind Map" Sheet (1 per child)
+- "Persuasive Writing Mind Map" Sheet (1 per child)

-Directions
+Directions:

-- 1. Explain to children that they will write a persuasive paragraph, stating an opinion about turnips. - 2.
+- 1. Explain to children that they will write a persuasive paragraph, stating an opinion about spinach. - 2.
 Distribute one of the "Persuasive Writing Mind Map" sheets to each child.
-Ask each child to consider the audience they would like to write to and to fill in their opinion sentence about turnips. a.
-For example: - i.I believe that turnips should be served in the cafeteria more often. - ii.
-I think more schools should grow turnips in their school gardens. - iii.
-Turnips are the most delicious root vegetable. - 3.
+Ask each child to consider the audience they would like to write to and to fill in their opinion sentence about spinach. - For example: I believe that spinach should be served in the cafeteria more often.
+I think more schools should grow spinach in their school gardens.
+Spinach are the most delicious vegetable. - 3.
 Instruct children to come up with at least three reasons that support their opinion and fill them into their mind map. - 4.
 Then, provide each child with a sheet of writing paper and have children use their mind map to write a persuasive paragraph clearly stating their opinion, listing their reasons with linking words and phrases between, and ending with a conclusion sentence.

-Lesson Created by Jenna Mobley for Georgia Organics
+Lesson written by Jenna Mobley for Georgia Organics